DistributedScience/Distributed-CellProfiler/README.md

 ## Running the code

 ### Step 1
 Edit the config.py file with all the relevant information for your job.
-Then, To start creating the basic AWS resources run the following script:
+Then, start creating the basic AWS resources by running the following script:

  $ fab setup

 This script intializes the resources in AWS.
 Notice that the docker registry is built separately, and you can modify the worker code to build your own.
+Anytime you modify the worker code, you need to update the docker registry using the Makefile script inside the worker directory.

 ### Step 2
 After the first script runs successfully, the job can now be submitted to AWS using the following command:

- $ python run.py submitJob data/exampleJob.json
+ $ python run.py submitJob files/exampleJob.json

 This uploads the tasks that are configured in the json file.
 This assumes that your data is stored in S3, and the json file has the paths to find input and output directories.
 You have to customize